Tuesday, 7 October 2008

 • Use session variables to limit the number of searches a user can carry out in a set time period.
 If the user does not have sessions enabled prevent them from searching.

-• Use Javascript to run the search.
+• Use JavaScript to run the search.
 Most bots will not be able to run script so the search will be disabled.

 • Use session variables again so that only one search at a time per user can be requested.
 Set a flag on search submission and also when the results are returned.
 If another search is requested within that time prevent it from executing.
 Again if sessions are disabled prevent searching.

-A better option is to not use LIKE statements but use a full text index to handle searching.
 As well as being more secure due to the fact that symbols are treated as noise characters and therefore ignored you can offer your users a more feature rich search function.
-You can use SQL Servers inbuilt full text indexing or a 3rd party indexer such as DTSearch.
+You can use SQL Servers inbuilt full text indexing or a 3rd party index systems such as DTSearch.

-Setting up full text indexing on a table in SQL 2005 is very easy for example
+Setting up full text indexing on a table in SQL 2012 is very easy for example

 1. Make sure the Full Text Index service is installed on the server.